-- Once the Fair Hearing Panel renders its written recommendation, it and the Fair Hearing record are usually delivered to the hospital's CEO for publication to the governing board - Prior to the governing board rendering its decision, the physician may ask for an appeal by the board on the paper record from the Fair Hearing - No new evidence may be presented unless it is demonstrated it could not be available at the Fair Hearing - If new evidence is allowed, the same confrontation rights are available prior to the governing board rendering its decision.
+- Once the Fair Hearing Panel renders its written recommendation, it and the Fair Hearing record are usually delivered to the hospital's CEO for publication to the governing board. - Prior to the governing board rendering its decision, the physician may ask for an appeal by the board on the paper record from the Fair Hearing.